sam-mfb/graft/README.md

 Rollback a previously applied patch:
 ```
-graft patch rollback <target-dir> <manifest-path>
+graft patch rollback <target-dir> <manifest-path> [--force]
 ```

 This restores files from `.patch-backup/` to their original state.
+The `--force` flag skips validation of target files (use when files have been modified since patching).

 ## GUI Patcher